-Are you one of the lucky people who have moved into an new home with a original victorian floor tiles ?
+- Are you one of the lucky people who has moved into a new home with original Vctorian floor tiles?

-You can have them cleaned and finished to a beautiful soft sheen or a high gloss, the choice is yours.
-Just click here to get the floor of your dreams.
+- Our Victorian Tile Cleaning service can finish your floor to a beautiful soft sheen or a gloss, the choice is yours.

 Aggressive cleaning can take the surface off your tiles.